 An index fund is a financial instrument that provides exceptional diversity at low cost.
 It is traded like a stock, except when you buy a stock you purchase shares in one company.
-When you buy an index fund, you buy all the companies in the index it tracks, all at once, in one simple transaction.
-So instead of buying a company you buy the entire market, and your financial returns replicate closely those of the market the index tracks.
+When you buy an index fund, you buy all the companies in the index it tracks, all at once, in one simple transaction and your financial returns replicate closely those of the market the index tracks.

 Index funds were invented by John Bogle, who wrote his senior thesis at Princeton in 1951 on them.
 Later Bogle started Vanguard, now one of the largest asset managers in the world, with indexing as its core philosophy.

 Originally index funds were dubbed "Bogle's Folly" because the financial industry assumed the premise was absurd: that investors tracking an index could do better than those with professional, expensive mutual fund managers.

 The financial industry turned out to be wrong.
 Decades of data now show that Bogle was correct, and by a long shot (1).
 In those decades, as data piled up in its favor, the idea of index investing moved from a fringe concept to the mainstream.
 Today more money is being invested in index funds than in active mutual funds.

 "Beethoven could tell you how to write a symphony but you can't write a symphony like Beethoven does.
 You can't copy, with any hope of success, a Beethoven or a Warren Buffett.
 You can copy Bogle at any moment of time.
 Just buy index funds."

 - John Bogle/p>